Panlichen/ChatHPC-ChatHPCforKokkos-SC25/example_evaluation_output/code_llama_base_results.md

 ### Hints:

-* You can use the Kokkos API to create a parallel_for loop.
+* You can use the Kokkos::atomic_add function to implement the atomicAdd function.
-* You can use the Kokkos API to create a parallel_reduce loop.
+* You can use the Kokkos::parallel_for function to implement the asum function.
-* You can use the Kokkos API to create a parallel_scan loop.
+* You can use the Kokkos::RangePolicy to implement the asum function.
-* You can use the Kokkos API to create a parallel_scan_reduce loop.
+* You can use the Kokkos::TeamPolicy to implement the asum function.
-* You can use the Kokkos API to create a parallel_scan_reduce_min loop.
+* You can use the Kokkos::TeamPolicy::team_size to set the team size.
-* You can use the Kokkos API to create a parallel_scan_reduce_max loop.
+* You can use the Kokkos::TeamPolicy::league_size to set the league size.
-* You can use the Kokkos API to create a parallel_scan_reduce_sum loop.
+* You can use the Kokkos::TeamPolicy::team_scratch to set the team scratch size.
-* You can use the Kokkos API to create a parallel_scan_reduce_prod loop.
+* You can use the Kokkos::TeamPolicy::league_scratch to set the league scratch size.
-* You can use the Kokkos API to create a parallel_scan_reduce_logical_and loop.
+* You can use the Kokkos::TeamPolicy::scratch_size to set the scratch size.
-* You can use the Kokkos API to create a parallel_scan_reduce_logical_or loop.
+* You can use the Kokkos::TeamPolicy::scratch_size to set the scratch size.
-* You can use the Kokkos API to create a parallel_scan_reduce_logical_xor loop.
+* You can use the Kokkos::TeamPolicy::scratch_size to set the scratch size.
-* You can use the Kokkos API to create a parallel_scan_reduce_min_abs loop.
+* You can use the Kokkos::TeamPolicy::scratch_size to set the scratch size.
-* You can use the Kokkos API to create a parallel_scan_reduce_max_abs loop.
+* You can use the Kokkos::TeamPolicy::scratch_size to set the scratch size.
-* You can use the Kokkos API to create a parallel_scan_reduce_sum_abs loop.
+* You can use the Kokkos::TeamPolicy::scratch_size to set the scratch size.
-* You can use the Kokkos API to create a parallel_scan_reduce_prod_abs loop.
+* You can use the Kokkos::TeamPolicy::scratch_size to set the scratch size.
-* You can use the Kokkos
+*

 ## Index 28